 - Look through your financial records.
 Sometimes the whois record doesn’t tell us where the website is hosted, and no one remembers the name of the hosting company, let alone the password.
 Finding out who you pay (or who you paid all those years ago) will give you a hosting company to approach.
 We’ve found that, when we have a good enough reason, hosting companies are often cooperative about putting us in touch with the right person or allowing a change of contact person.
 This is also a good way to find the company that built your website, and they may be able to help you.

 - Look in your code.
 Sometimes the company that built the site or made your template will have signed their work and this will help you find someone who can help you.

 If you have a webmaster or a web firm, check your contract and make sure that they provide the level of care that you need and want.
-If you’re not sure anyone is taking care of your website, hunt down the information about hosting and who built it — the older the information is, the less likely you are to get help when and if you need it.
+If you’re not sure anyone is taking care of your website, hunt down the information about hosting and who built it so that you’ll have the information when and if you need it.

 Once upon a time, websites were built, posted on the web, and ignored — until they were completely outdated and needed a redesign.
 Now, most websites are built with the possibility of updating and keeping the site current.

 In our experience of WordPress websites, the ones that are ignored are the ones that break or get hacked.
 If you or your web team spend time in the website, write blog posts, update plugins, and generally keep an eye on things, you’re much less likely to have problems.